maddie480/ExtendedVariantMode/README.md

 *   **Slowfall Gravity Multiplier**: allows you to set the intensity of the gravity lowering when you hold Jump, while being below the vertical speed threshold. (brought to you by @SunsetQuasar)
 *   **Slowfall Speed Threshold**: allows you to change the vertical speed threshold mentioned above. (brought to you by @SunsetQuasar)

-*   A few **consistency and leniency improvements**, brought to you by @DominicAglialoro:
+*   A few **consistency and leniency improvements**:
-    *   **Ultra Protection**: Ensures that you gain ultra speed, even when buffering a jump or dash upon reaching the ground.
+    *   **Ultra Protection**: Ensures that you gain ultra speed, even when buffering a jump or dash upon reaching the ground. (brought to you by @DominicAglialoro)
-    *   **Liftboost Protection**: Fixes various inconsistencies with inheriting speed from moving platforms.
+    *   **Liftboost Protection**: Fixes various inconsistencies with inheriting speed from moving platforms. (brought to you by @DominicAglialoro)
-    *   **Cornerboost Protection**: Ensures that you gain jump speed when buffering a cornerboost.
+    *   **Cornerboost Protection**: Ensures that you gain jump speed when buffering a cornerboost. (brought to you by @DominicAglialoro)
-    *   **Crouch Dash Fix**: Ensures that you have the expected crouch state when performing a normal or crouched dash
+    *   **Crouch Dash Fix**: Ensures that you have the expected crouch state when performing a normal or crouched dash. (brought to you by @DominicAglialoro)
-    *   **Multi Buffering**: Allows you to buffer multiple of the same input before it is consumed.
+    *   **Multi Buffering**: Allows you to buffer multiple of the same input before it is consumed. (brought to you by @DominicAglialoro)
-    *   **Alternative Buffering**: Prevents buffered inputs from being canceled when releasing the input early.
+    *   **Alternative Buffering**: Prevents buffered inputs from being canceled when releasing the input early. (brought to you by @DominicAglialoro)
+    *   **Consistent Throwing**: Ignores the sprite scale factor and removes subpixels from the holdable throw position, making throws less inconsistent. (brought to you by @SnipUndercover)
-    *   **Safer Diagonal Smuggle**: Makes the position window for diagonal dream smuggles the same as for horizontal smuggles.
+    *   **Safer Diagonal Smuggle**: Makes the position window for diagonal dream smuggles the same as for horizontal smuggles. (brought to you by @DominicAglialoro)
-    *   **Dash Before Pickup**: Gives dashing input priority over picking up throwables, making instant dash regrabs easier to perform.
+    *   **Dash Before Pickup**: Gives dashing input priority over picking up throwables, making instant dash regrabs easier to perform. (brought to you by @DominicAglialoro)
-    *   **Throw Ignores Forced Move**: Allows you to throw in either direction, even when an interaction forces you to move in one direction
+    *   **Throw Ignores Forced Move**: Allows you to throw in either direction, even when an interaction forces you to move in one direction. (brought to you by @DominicAglialoro)

 This can be extended by downloading other mods: